Geothermal Heat Pump Repair in Maryland

 Choose GAC Services for Geothermal System Repairs!

 When it comes to keeping your Maryland home cool in the summer and warm during the winter, a geothermal heat pump is one of the most energy-efficient HVAC systems available on the market.
 Geothermal systems are ideal for homes in moderate climates, like the Mid-Atlantic climate Maryland homeowners are accustom to.
 But, your geothermal heat pump is not invincible and may need an occasional repair or two.

-When your geothermal heat pump is not working or showing signs of decreased efficiency, call GAC Services for a free estimate on your geothermal system repair in Maryland!
+When your geothermal heat pump is not working or showing signs of decreased efficiency, call GAC Services for an estimate on your geothermal system repair in Maryland!

 Our licensed HVAC technicians will diagnose and repair your geothermal heat pump in no time, so you can rest assured the comfort in your home is restored as quickly as possible from one of the nation’s best residential contractors.

 Just because your geothermal system turns on means it is functioning properly.
 There are a few warning signs to look for to determine if you’re in need of geothermal heat pump repair in Maryland.
 These include:

 - Failure to cycle on or off – If your geothermal system refuses to cycle on or off, chances are it will need to be inspected by a professional HVAC technician in order to properly diagnose the problem.

 - Leaky ground loops – Your geothermal heat pump differs from a traditional, air-source heat pump in that it uses the ground as its medium of heat transfer.
 So, you may mistake a leaky ground loop for a mysterious puddle or wet spot on your lawn.
 If you notice these wet spots while experiencing a loss of heating or cooling power your geothermal system may have sprung a leak.